-You want to use a type of cheese that melts well like Monterey Jack.
-You can also use mozzarella, yellow cheddar cheese, or oaxaca cheese.
+Use any cheese that melts well like Monterey Jack cheese, mozzarella, yellow cheddar cheese, oaxaca cheese, or colby jack.

-Place the sheet pan under the broiler on High until the cheese melts (about 4 minutes).
+- Place the sheet pan under the broiler on high until the cheese melts (about 4-5 minutes).

 - For the Marinade:

 - 1 tablespoon paprika

 - Juice of 4 limes or 6 key limes

 - ½ cup oil

 - 1 Outside Skirt Steak